lawrie/ulx3s_retro/README.md

 The 1960s saw the emergence of mainframe and mid-range computers using transistors and of mini-computers using TTL logic.
 IBM's most successful range of machines was the System/360.
 There is a VHDL implementation of the System 360 Model 50, but this is not yet on open source hardware.

-The dominant mini-computer supplier was Digital Equipment.
+The dominant mini-computer supplier was Digital Equipment Corporation (DEC).
 Their first machine was the PDP-1, and the Mister project includes a recreation of this.

 The most popular mini-computer was the PDP-11 and there are recreations of this.
 For example, the Mister project includes a recreation of the Russian BK0011M machine, which uses a clone of the PDP-11 CPU.

 In 1969, the Unix operating system was started, running on a PDP-11.

-### the 1970s
+### The 1970s

 The first games consoles appeared in the early to mid 1970s, and mainly implemented variants of Pong.
 Many of these used the AY-3-8500 chip.
 The Mister project includes a recreation of this chip and there is the start of a port of this to the Ulx3s board.
 It is written in Verilog.